jcarlosgarcia/environmental-app-presentation/index.md

 * The results of the prediction are shown on the right panel
 * A graph is displayed on the right panel with the outcome values in the y-axis and the ozone parts per billion in the x-axis
 * A orange mark is placed at the predicted value on the regression line
-* The outcome variable and/or the ozone parts per billion value may be changed to see how the predicted value and the graph are updated
+* The outcome variable and/or the ozone parts per billion value can be changed to see how both the predicted value and the graph are updated

 --- .class #id